The OpenTok Windows SDK lets you use Vonage Video API-powered video sessions in Windows apps.

 Using the .NET Core command line tools, run the following command from within your project directory:

 When creating an installer for your application, add Visual C++ Redistributable for Visual Studio 2015 as an installer package.
 Depending on the architecture of your application, you could use either the x86 version or the x64 version, but we recommend using both to be safe.

 The Windows SDK requires .NET version 4.0 and makes use of Windows Presentation Framework.

 The OpenTok Windows SDK supports applications written in C#.

 The OpenTok Windows SDK is expected to work on desktops, laptops, and tablets from Lenovo, HP, Dell, and ASUS.

-The OpenTok Windows SDK is supported on the x86 and x64 architectures.
+The OpenTok Windows SDK is supported on the x64 architectures.
+(Versions prior to 2.24.0 also support x86.)
 The supported operating system versions are:

 For sample code, go to the opentok-windows-sdk-samples repo at GitHub.

 For a list of new features and known issues, see the release notes.